abraia/abraia-multiple/README.md

 Pipeline.from_file("pipeline.json").run()
 ```

-The first pipeline format supports a source, detector, tracker, line counter,
+The version-one pipeline format supports a source, model, tracker, line
-region filter or timer, and display output.
-Stages run in the order listed.
+counter, region filter or timer, and display output.
+Stages run in the order
-The detector can be an ONNX model (the default for existing configurations), a
+listed.
+The model can be an ONNX model, a Hailo model, or one of the built-in
-Hailo model, or one of the built-in face and license-plate detectors:
+face and license-plate detectors:

 ```json
 {